boundedinfinity/eiab/mkdocs/docs/guide/source.md

 ## Create the environment

 The preperation is now complete.
-To build the tutorial environment, open a terminal, change to the root `eiab` directory and type:
+To build the tutorial environment, open a terminal, change to the root `EIAB_DIR` directory and type:

 ```bash
 vagrant up